siderolabs/talos/website/content/v1.15/reference/configuration/hypervisor/virtualmachineconfig.md

 # Processor settings for the virtual machine.
 cpu:
     count: 4 # Number of virtual CPUs presented to the guest.
+    limit: 3000m # Host CPU ceiling in millicores for the whole virtual machine, vCPUs and emulator threads
 # Memory settings for the virtual machine.
 memory:
     size: 4GiB # Memory allocated to the guest at boot.